Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  In the OPAC on the right of each bib record there is a menu that allows for saving the record in various formats.
 This patch will allow you to define which options are in the pull down menu.
 Available options are: BIBTEX (bibtex), Dublin Core (dc), MARCXML (marcxml), MARC-8 encoded MARC (marc8), Unicode/UTF-8 encoded MARC (utf8), Unicode/UTF-8 encoded MARC without local use -9xx, x9x, xx9- fields and subfields (marcstd), MODS (mods), and RIS (ris).

-`OPACFallback <#OPACFallback>`__
+.. _opacfallback-label:

+OPACFallback
 ''''''''''''''''''''''''''''''''

 Default: bootstrap